 Other controls include the use of adaptive lighting or dimming schemes, on and off times such as dusk activated for x number of hours and then turning off, split time operation where the lights or equipment comes on a few hours after dusk and then before dawn again, always on for some applications, and even systems that use motion sensors or switches.

 The brackets and poles are designed to meet the needs of the system.
 Solar panels are mounted on a pole using a racking system of some sort.
 Our bracket features a substantial aluminum channel for mounting to any pole or wall and providing a low profile to provide maximum strength for wind loading for the location of installation.
 We also mount using a post top design for some applications as well.
-Other solar mounts are available and varies from one manufacturer to another.
+Other solar mounts are available and vary from one manufacturer to another.

 The fixture bracket is used to mount the fixture below the solar panel.
-This is typically an industry standard bracket that through bolts to the pole to allow for the fixture to mount at the recommended mounting height.
+This is typically an industry-standard bracket that through-bolts to the pole to allow for the fixture to mount at the recommended mounting height.
 This varies from short brackets keeping the fixture close to the pole, long arms to allow the fixture to shine out a distance from the pole location, and even decorative brackets for keeping with the aesthetic of the design.

 The final component is the pole.
 This needs to be designed to meet local AASHTO wind load requirements with the solar power assembly mounted to it.
 Standard light poles are not manufactured to handle higher weights in certain wind zones, such as hurricane prominent areas.